valheimPlus/ValheimPlus/README.md

 # Installation Instructions
 We supply 4 different versions of V+ with every release since version 0.8.
 You can find detailed instructions on how to install these varients below.

+**ATTENTION FOR MULTIPLAYER**: The game and the server both should have this mod installed to prevent all kinds of different issues.
+If you have the mod installed and then have friends join over steam they should have the mod as well.

 ## **[Game] Windows (Steam)**

 1. Download the [latest package called WindowsClient.zip over this link](https://github.com/nxPublic/ValheimPlus/releases/latest/). *(Scroll down and click "assets")*